Introduction section Derivatives Portfolio

 The tables feature both notional amount and market values of all the tiers in which the portfolio can be classified.
 These are as follows:

-- cross currency swaps, linked to foreign-currency-denominated securities;
+- a. cross currency swaps, linked to foreign-currency-denominated securities;

-- "Hedging interest rate swaps", linked to euro-denominated securities, issued under the MTN program;
+- b.
+"Hedging interest rate swaps", linked to euro-denominated securities;

-- "IRS ex-ISPA", which includes all derivatives associated with the liabilities of the Infrastrutture S.p.A.
+- d.
+"IRS ex-ISPA", which includes all derivatives associated with the liabilities of the Infrastrutture S.p.a.
 Company which were transferred to the Treasury by the 2007 Financial Law;

-- "Swaptions", in which stand-alone (i.e. not related to pre-existing IRSs) receiver swaptions are represented.
+- e.
+"Swaptions", in which stand-alone (i.e. not related to pre-existing IRSs) receiver swaptions are represented.

 Finally, the total portfolio notional amount and market values are reported.